 This graph displays average prices of the holiday cottages and holiday apartments located in Plymouth.
-Prices reach their highest point in July, where prices are an average of £143 a night (27/07 - 03/08).
-Plymouth is cheaper in a week of November (17/11 - 24/11), where prices are on average £63 a night.
+Prices reach their highest point in July, when prices are an average of £140 a night (27/07 - 03/08).
+Plymouth is cheaper during one week in January (26/01 - 02/02), when prices are on average £69 a night.

 Holiday Home Availability Information in Plymouth

 Check out the graph above to find out how many holiday rentals are available in Plymouth (in %).
-More people travel to Plymouth a week in August (18/08 - 25/08).
-So far, 81% of the rentals are occupied this week.
-On the contrary, you will find the highest number of available rentals in a week of November (17/11 - 24/11).
+More people travel to Plymouth during a week in December (22/12 - 29/12).
+So far, 61% of the Plymouth holiday lettings are occupied this week.
+Conversely, you will find the highest number of available rentals during one week in September (28/09 - 05/10).

 Plymouth Holiday Lettings: Be At Home In The United Kingdom